kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0293 International passenger transportation.md

 \(a\) The notice, inspection, explanation and other requirements set forth in 14 CFR 221.107, paragraphs (a), (b), (c) and (d) are complied with, to the extent applicable;

-\(b\) In addition to other remedies at law, a carrier may not claim the benefit under this section as against a[[Volume 4/A Economic regulations/0221 Tariffs.md#§221.107   Notice of contract terms.|14 CFR 221.107]]d a passenger shall not be bound by incorporation of any contract term by reference under this part, unless the requirements of paragraph (a), of this section are complied with, to the extent applicable; and
+\(b\) In addition to other remedies at law, a carrier may not claim the benefit under this section as against a passenger, and a passenger shall not be bound by incorporation of any contract term by reference under this part, unless the requirements of paragraph (a), of this section are complied with, to the extent applicable; and

 \(c\) The purpose of this section is to set uniform disclosure requirements, which preempt any State requirements on the same subject, for incorporation of terms by reference into contracts of carriage for the scheduled transportation of passengers in foreign air transportation.